alpiepho/scoreboard_reflector_tn2/README.md

 - data added with scorer id
 - timestamp added to data packet as received

+## SPECIAL ENDPOINTS

+There are a couple special endpoints:

+- https://refelectortn2.uw.r.appspot.com/html -  home page to get to raw list of keepers and scores

+- https://refelectortn2.uw.r.appspot.com/keeper/latest?rate=5 - example to get simple page that updates the score (with colors every 5 seconds)

 ## IDEAS ON HOSTING AND CONTROLLING COST

 - Build Go app within Docker